 District 17 Vice President Brian Lacy also attended this monumental occasion.

 Membership pins are presented to UMWA members, by their District Offices, who have been dedicated members of the United Mine Workers for at least 20 years.
 Honoraries are also featured in the bi-monthly UMW Journal.
-To receive a membership form, fill out the Membership Application Form and provide it to your District Office.
+To receive a membership pin, fill out the Membership Application Form and provide it to your District Office.
 Click here to find your District Office.